jorisrietveld/NHLStenden_Project_Desk-Crisim/readme.md

       _Still figuring out what causes this, it should not be possible_).

 ## Licencing
-Desk CriSim - A crisis simulation game.
+Desk CriSim - A crisis simulation Game.
 Copyright (C) 2018 Members of the INF2H project group

 This program is free software: you can redistribute it and/or modify